SSubhnil/RacingCARLA/README.md

 6. Minimum 8 GB DDR3 RAM

 ## Post-setup Instructions (CARLA from source):
-Currently the simulation is coded on Town07 map.
-By default the Unreal Editor loads Town03.
+Currently the simulation is coded on `Town07` map.
+By default the Unreal Editor loads `Town03`.
 Close the Unreal Editor, and exit the Epic Games Launcher.
 Go to [Carla-master folder] -> Unreal -> CarlaUE4 -> Config.
-Open DefaultEngine.ini with Notepad.
-Change Town03 to Town07 for all assignments.
-The Unreal Editor will now load the project with Town07.
+Open `DefaultEngine.ini` with Notepad.
+Change `Town03` to `Town07` for all assignments.
+The Unreal Editor will now load the project with `Town07`.
+This can also be done from within Unreal Editor by accessing Settings -> Maps and Modes.